xieyuheng/inner/langs/assembly/x64-assembly-language-step-by-step-programming-with-linux.md

 > even in computers that process 2, 4, or 8 bytes of information at a
 > time.

+> The CPU’s immediate work in progress is held in temporary storage
+> containers called registers.

 TODO

 # 4 Location, Location, Location